emsesp/docs/docs/ems-library.md

 _Name:_ Local heat pump error history
 _Used in:_ heat pump (boiler)
 _Description:_ Hold the history of errors.
 Error 1 is the most recent one.
 Going down the list the errors get older.
 This list is the same as 0x00C2, but has a unique identified at the beginning of each error.
-This list has 10 entries and is continued in 0x00C7
+This list has 10 entries and is continued in 0x00C7.
+Older systems use telegrams 0x0010 and 0x0011.
 _Class:_ monitor
 _EMS category:_ EMS2.0
 _Distribution:_ unicast-on-request